phatt-23/POS-Obsidian/TCP-IP Protocol Suite.md

 - used for when we don't know to which interface we should send the IP packet so it will arrive to the destination
 - maps destination IP addresses to corresponding MAC addresses
 	- ARP Request with an IP address in question are broadcasted when a corresponding MAC address is needed (is not known)
+		- the learnt mappings of IP addreses and MAC addresses are put into ARP caches (table, similar to CAM tables in switches and routing)